-Gambia is one of the complex tourist destinations in West Africa.
-Gambia is a tiny country that is bordered by only one country, which is Senegal.
+The Gambia is one of the complex tourist destinations in West Africa.
+The Gambia is a tiny country that is bordered by only one country, which is Senegal.
 Despite its small size, Gambia has a lot to offer in its tourism sector.
-There are many attractions that wait to be seen and a good, conducive coastline with fabulous beaches next to the Atlantic Ocean.
+Many attractions wait to be seen and a good, conducive coastline with fabulous beaches next to the Atlantic Ocean.
 Gambia’s climate is friendly in that it is tropical so any weather is fine to enjoy a day outing in a tourist site except when it is raining.

-Gambia has adequate accommodation facilities for its tourists.
+The Gambia has adequate accommodation facilities for its tourists.
 There are lodges, resorts, and camps for those who love camping.
-The resorts are the luxurious forms of accommodation located at the coast of the country.
-The camps and lodges provide only the basic forms of accommodation with no additional luxury, and they are common in the rural settings close to the tourist sites.
+The resorts are the luxurious forms of accommodation located on the coast of the country.
+The camps and lodges provide only the basic forms of accommodation with no additional luxury, and they are common in rural settings close to tourist sites.

-Gambia’s attractions range from the large number of nature parks to the serene beaches along the Atlantic coast of the country.
-The Abuko Nature Reserve is located close to the beaches, and it is a place to find monkey species, and crocodiles amongst other wild animal species.
+Gambia’s attractions range from a large number of nature parks to the serene beaches along the Atlantic coast of the country.
+The Abuko Nature Reserve is located close to the beaches, and it is a place to find monkey species and crocodiles amongst other wild animal species.
 The Bao Bolon Wetland Reserve is a fine spot for various species of migratory birds, antelopes, and hippos.
-The Makasutu Cultural Forest is a tourist attractions that stages traditional performances from local communities, and it offers game and boat ride adventures around its natural, untouched, and preserved ecosystem.
+The Makasutu Cultural Forest is a tourist attraction that stages traditional performances from local communities, and it offers game and boat ride adventures around its natural, untouched, and preserved ecosystem.